This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Contact the person's therapist.
 His or her healthcare provider can give you a list of therapists if he or she does not have one.

 - Keep medicines, weapons, and alcohol out of the person's reach.
 Do not leave the person alone if he or she says they want to commit suicide.
 Do not leave the person alone if you think he or she may try it.
 Make sure you do not put yourself at risk if the person has a weapon.

 - Do not be afraid to ask if the person is thinking of ending his or her life.
 Ask if the person has a plan for hurting or killing himself or herself.

 Warning signs to watch for:

-- Drug or alcohol use, or not taking your prescribed medicine or taking too much
+- Drug or alcohol use, not taking prescribed medicine, or taking too much prescribed medicine

 - Trouble at work, or not showing up for work